 - A visit to the R.I.
 State Archives may reveal the remaining middle names and I am hoping to see a place of birth on several death records to really feel confident that I know where the family was from (possibly New Glasgow in Pictou).

 - With all this new information, move on to the Nova Scotia portion of the research.
 Knowing, now, of a possible sibling for Eliza Coghill Murdock will help.
-A possible cousin in the Murdock line (Mitch) has shared some research with me which may be very useful once I know where they were from in Pictou.

 - I think the next post on this subject will be about William’s parents, Robert and Mary Murdock, and Eliza Coghill’s family, and any connections I can find to a Rachel who might be Jessie MacLeod Murdock’s mother.